kapilkale/personal-site---blog/jekyll/_posts/2013-1-23-gmails-second-major-problem.markdown

 This issue has happened 2-3 times in the past month.
 When it happens, it affects 20-30% of the emails coming into my inbox.
 Attachments seem to have no impact.
 The sender has no impact either- it happens with people I email 20 times a day within the same Google Apps account. \[b\]

 I'm not sure about prevalence; in fact, one of my motivations in writing this is to see how many other people this is happening to.
+Google has seen and solved [problems like this before](http://thenextweb.com/google/2012/04/03/google-says-an-issue-with-gmail-is-delaying-under-3-of-messages-with-attachments/), but mine seems to be different.
+Their own support page [gives no reason](http://support.google.com/mail/bin/answer.py?hl=en&answer=82458).

 Please fix it Google.
 And if you can't, do two things: